fastzhong/mth252/slides.md

 <br/>

-Without explicitly mentioned, algo implementation in related DSA questions:
+Algo implementation in related DSA questions:

 -   always seek the best time and space complexity by appling DSA taught in MTH251 & MTH252
 -   in principle, only the standard ADT operations allowed to use by default as the solution has to be language indenpendent